Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Introduction

 \section{Introduction}

 The axiomatic approach to Systemic Risk Measures (SRM) has received increasing attention in the recent literature, motivated by the need of capturing and managing the risk for complex systems of interacting entities.
 Given a system of $N$ agents, each endowed with a risky financial position, the overall initial exposure can be modeled by an $N$-dimensional random vector $\bfX$.
 A natural question is then how to evaluate the total risk $\rho(\bfX)$ carried by the system $\bfX$.
 A detailed overview of the vast current literature on the topic can be found e.g. in \cite{BFFMB},\cite{biagini2020fairness}, \cite{doldi2021conditional} and we only recall here that two main streams can be identified in the research on the topic.
 These two (possibly overlapping) perspectives take the suggestive names of "SRM of first aggregate-then-allocate type" and "SRM of first-allocate-then-aggregate type".
-They are distinguished by different approaches to the problems of aggregation and allocation in the evaluation of the overall risk $\rho(\bfX)$ associated to $\bfX$.
+They are distinguished by different approaches to the problems of aggregation and allocation in the evaluation of the overall risk $\rho(\bfX)$ associated to $\bfX$. { We mention \cite{CIM13}, \cite{KO16} for details on the first type of SRM, and \cite{AR20}, \cite{AKM21}, \cite{Drapeau}, \cite{FR17} for the second type}.
 A further distinction can be introduced regarding the type of allocation procedures one adopts: on the one hand, one might assume that the total amount securing the system is allocated according to information at initial time (i.e. adopting deterministic allocations), and on the other hand, one might allow for a terminal-time, scenario-dependent allocation.

 The present paper is concerned with SRM of first-allocate-then-aggregate type, with random allocations, and of shortfall type.
 More precisely we consider as our primal problem the minimization

 where $U$ is a multivariate utility function in the form \eqref{eqn:U} below, and $\mcC$ is a suitable collection of \emph{feasible allocations} all sharing the following feature: although the components of $\bfY\in\mcC$ are random, their componentwise sums are (a.s.) deterministic.